 The Gambia is the smallest country on mainland Africa and is completely bordered by Senegal, except for it coastline, which faces out to the Atlantic Ocean.
-It gained independence from the British in 1965 and has five official languages and dozens of different ethnic groups.
+Located in West-Africa, it gained independence from the British in 1965 and has five official languages and dozens of different ethnic groups.

 While The Gambia might not be the first place that comes to mind when you think of travel destinations, this tiny West African nation really packs a punch.
-Along with perfect golden beaches and vibrant markets, you’ll find some of the happiest and most laid back people on the continent.
+Along with perfect golden, uncrowded beaches and vibrant markets, you’ll find some of the happiest and most laid-back people on the continent.
 So why not plan a holiday to the Gambia and check it out for yourself?

 - The Gambia’s Administrative Regions

 - How to travel to The Gambia

 - How to travel around The Gambia

 - What to eat in The Gambia

 - Cultural customs to be aware of in The Gambia